mdjeevankumar/MutualFundReturns/README.md

 1.)Please provide the valid scheme number and the user will be able to download data once provided

 2.)further provide the period of investment and horizon (in how many moth we need to find the returns).
+Eg scheme Number  - 102885 , Period of Investment -5 ,Horizon -4

 3.)Further click on Generate button to view the details in grid month wise for the given period of selection.